Posted on

 email blast

-Email blast have been the preferred email marketing strategy for a long time now!
+Email blasts have been the preferred email marketing strategy for a long time now, however, most brands don’t prefer it recently.
+This is because they have been long misunderstood as spammy and annoying.

-Email blast is the strategy of sending a single email to an entire list, a large list or multiple lists simultaneously.
+Email blast is the strategy of sending a single email to an entire list, or multiple lists simultaneously.
 It is also called an e-blast or mass email sending.

-The most common example is sending a sales email or a newsletter to all your subscribers.
+The most common example is sending sales email sequences or newsletters to your subscribers.

-An email blast involves hardly any personalization or segments, so the chances of your email falling flat are very high.
+An email blast involves hardly any scope for personalization or segments, so the chances of your email falling flat are very high.

-Despite that email blasts would help you reach out to a larger set of audience to convey your message.
+Despite that, email blasts would help you reach out to a larger audience to convey your message.

 Why are email blasts not preferred?